Invented for life

 - Since joining Bosch in 1988, Mansuetti has held executive leadership roles in engineering, manufacturing and management in the U.S. and Germany.
 Prior to his current role, Mansuetti was senior vice president for the global fuel injection business unit in the Gasoline Systems division, based in Schwieberdingen, Germany.
 Through several roles in manufacturing, including as senior vice president, technical plant manager at the Bosch facility in Anderson, South Carolina, Mansuetti has developed broad expertise in advanced manufacturing, operations, change management and the Bosch Production System.

-- Mansuetti is chairman of the Original Equipment Suppliers Association (OESA), a member of the board of directors of the Motor & Equipment Manufacturers Association (MEMA), and a member of the board of trustees at Kettering University.
+- Mansuetti is immediate past chair of the Original Equipment Suppliers Association (OESA), a member of the board of directors of the Motor & Equipment Manufacturers Association (MEMA), and a member of the board of trustees at Kettering University.
 He is a member of the Consumer Technology Association Executive Board, and serves on the Advisory Board for the Clemson University College of Engineering, Computing and Applied Sciences.

 - Mansuetti earned a bachelor's degree in mechanical engineering from Clemson University in South Carolina.